How can I receive absolute instead of relative time data?

 For a typical processing centre you can expect to have around 30-70 services per host.
 But naturally it makes a difference if you, eg. monitor a switch only with PING, or a data base server with 50 Oracle instances.

 What limitations does the demo version of Check_MK have?

-The demo version of Check_MK is completely identical with the Enterprise Edition - except for the fact, that about 5% of the check results randomly get the state "WARN".
-That means that you can try out all of the features of the Enterprise Edition - event in a distributed setup.
+The demo version of Check_MK is completely identical with the Enterprise Edition - except for the fact that about 5% of the check results randomly get the "WARN" state.
+This means that you can try out all of the features of the Enterprise Edition - even in a distributed setup.
 It's just not possible to use the demo version in a production environment.
 The demo version can be updated to a full version later - while your configuration and data is kept.